Israel-Gaza violence shows few signs of slowing as global diplomacy ramps up | Law-Order

 The Israeli military said late on Monday that Hamas and other Palestinian groups had fired about 3,350 rockets from Gaza - 200 of them on Monday alone - and that Israeli air and artillery strikes had killed at least 130 militants.
 Gaza health officials put the Palestinian death toll at 212, including 61 children and 36 women, since hostilities began last week.
 Ten people have been killed in Israel, including two children.

 Amid seemingly fruitless diplomatic efforts to stop the violence, the top U.S. military officer, Army General Mark Milley, warned that the violence could spread.
-"My assessment is that you risk broader destabilization and you risk a whole series of negative consequences if the fighting continues," Milley, chairman of the Joint Chiefs of Staff, told reporters before landing in Brussels on Monday for talks with NATO allies.
+"I assess that you risk broader destabilization and you risk a whole series of negative consequences if the fighting continues," Milley, chairman of the Joint Chiefs of Staff, told reporters before landing in Brussels on Monday for talks with NATO allies.
 "It's in no one's interest to continue fighting."

-Around midnight, six shells were fired from Lebanon towards northern Israel, but fell short of crossing the border, the Israeli military said, adding that it fired artillery at "the sources of the launches" in Lebanon.
-The United Nations Interim Force in Lebanon (UNIFIL) said that it was intensifying patrols after it detected the firing of rockets from the area of Rashaya Al Foukhar, north of Kfar Choub in southern Lebanon.
+Israeli airstrikes on the Palestinian enclave continued overnight.
+Soon after dawn, missiles struck two buildings in Gaza City, sending plumes of thick smoke into the air.
+Militants in the Strip fired rockets early on Tuesday that set off sirens in southern Israeli cities, sending thousands running for bomb shelters.

-UNIFIL added on Twitter that the situation in the area was now calm and that its head of mission remained in contact with all parties to ensure stability.
-Israel fought a 2006 war against Hezbollah guerrillas, trading rockets and air strikes, but the border has since been mostly quiet.
-DIPLOMATIC EFFORTS
+There were no immediate reports of injuries on either side.
+The overnight rocket fire from Gaza appeared to be less than in previous nights.
+There was a six-hour lull in rocket fire overnight before they again began being launched at dawn, according to rocket siren information from the Israeli military.

 U.S. President Joe Biden expressed his support for a ceasefire during a call with Israeli Prime Minister Benjamin Netanyahu on Monday, the White House said in a statement.
 But Netanyahu told Israelis earlier that strikes against militant sites and leaders in Gaza would carry on.